acolombier/mixxx-website/content/news/2024-07-31-Midsummer-Mixxx.md

 On Zulip I wrote a report about my quest for stems.

-In development Mixxx is already at the point that lossy and lossless stems can be played and controlled as stems, stem controls are already working an can be experimental mapped in controller mappings.
+In development Mixxx is already at the point that lossy and lossless stems can be played and controlled as stems, stem controls are already working and can be experimental mapped in controller mappings.

 DJ-ing with stems is a gamechanger, it takes away limitations, gives your creativity a boost.
 A hint: controlling stems with the mouse is rather difficult, some controllers are already stems-ready which means they incormporated volume encoders and mute buttons for the different stem tracks.
-But don't throw away you're valuable controller.
+But don't throw away your valuable controller.
 I have experimented successfull creating a OSC midi controller to control stems (and samplers) from a tablet, when finished the files will be available.
 Or you can start looking for an extra midi-controller that has enough encoders to control the volume and mute buttons of the stems (advice: 4 encoders, 4 mute buttons maybe encoders for the effect on the stem-track and buttons to select the deck).